Recover Deleted Files on Mac: Quick Navigation

-You can restore recently deleted files from Mac Trash quickly.
-If you have emptied the Trash, you can recover deleted files on Mac with Mac hard drive recovery software, undo options, time machine backup files, and terminal commands.
-There are five different ways to retrieve deleted files on Mac.
-The following table outlines these options.
+The Put Back feature lets you quickly restore recently deleted files from the Mac Trash.
+If you have emptied the Trash, you can recover deleted files on Mac with Mac data recovery software, Undo options, Time Machine backup files, and Terminal commands.
+There are five different ways to restore deleted files on Mac.
+The following table outlines these options and applicable scenarios:

-🥇Mac deleted file recovery software This solution offers the highest chance of Mac deleted file recovery.
+🥇Mac deleted file recovery software This solution offers the highest chance of recovering deleted Mac files.
 Whether you've deleted Mac files recently or permanently lost your data for various reasons, this software can undelete Mac without backup.

-📌Trash Put Back It only works when the deleted files are in Trash without being emptied.
+🔁Trash Put Back This method works when the deleted files are in Trash without being emptied.

 • 01:14 Put Back Option